AveGeofencing/AVE/README.md

 - Students can join geofences using a code.
 - Attendance tracking for students within a geofence.
 - Real-time updates on students joining geofences.
 - Secure authentication and authorization.
+Session management with cookies.
 - Data persistence using MySQL with SQLAlchemy ORM.
+- Users can request for reset password emails to reset their passwords.

 ## Technologies Used